Select therapeutic use:

 Hepatic dysfunction.
 Primary biliary cirrhosis.
 Severe renal dysfunction.
 Gallbladder disease.

 Renal impairment.
-Monitor CBCs for first year; monitor liver function; discontinue if ALT (SGPT) levels >3xULN persist.
-Discontinue if markedly elevated CPK levels, myopathy, gallstones, hypersensitivity reactions, or severely depressed HDL levels occur.
-Pregnancy (Cat.C).
-Nursing mothers: not recommended.
+Monitor CBCs for first year; monitor liver function; discontinue if ALT (SGPT) levels >3×ULN persist.
+Discontinue if markedly elevated CPK levels, myopathy, gallstones, hypersensitivity reactions (acute and delayed), or severely depressed HDL levels occur.
+Pregnancy.
+Nursing mothers: not recommended (during and for 5 days after final dose).

 Abnormal liver function tests, elevated CPK, respiratory or GI effects, myopathy, cholelithiasis, pancreatitis, hypersensitivity reactions (may be severe), rash; rare: rhabdomyolysis, transient hematologic changes, blood dyscrasias.